 On the other hand, it might be slower than the normal path in some cases, because it adds some overhead to store cache.
 Moreover when a table is updated, Pgpool-II automatically deletes all the caches related to the table.
 Therefore, the performance will be degraded by a system with a lot of updates.
-If the cache_hit_ratio is lower than 70%, you might want to disable in memory cache.
+If the query cache hit ratio (it can be checked by using SHOW POOL_CACHE) is lower than 70%, you might want to disable in memory cache.